eoinkelly/ember-runloop-handbook/raw-notes.md

-# The Ember Runloop
+# Raw Notes on The Ember Runloop

-_These are my in progress notes, designed to be read as plain text.
-Markdown formatting here will be crappy_
+_These are my in progress notes, they are frequently incorrect - please don't use them for anything as they are incomplete, badly formatted and wrong in places._

 The tenets of the runloop
     * batch similar work together